Skip to main contentSkip to search

 Frequently Asked Questions

 The Entry to School Program is a free, 6-month OAP-funded program for children aged 3-6 entering school.
-It builds communication, social skills, and classroom routines to prepare children for school success.
+It builds communication, social skills, and classroom routines.

-Register for the OAP Entry to School Program, work with your school board on IPRC identification, visit the school beforehand, and coordinate with school staff about supports like Educational Assistants.
+Register for Entry to School.
+Work with your school board on Identification, Placement, and Review Committee identification.
+Visit the school and ask about supports like Educational Assistants.

 Verified References & Sources